-Written in dust on a picnic table on a windy day in Texas: 126 pages of good clean wholesome funny stuff along with information that'll change your life for the better.
+Written in dust on a picnic table on a windy day somewhere just east of Sherman, Texas: 126 pages of good clean wholesome funny stuff along with information that'll change your life for the better.

 Pocket Book size (4"x7")